-Title: L/503/5692 Maintain the availability of goods on display in a retail environment to promote sales Level: 3 Credit value: 6 GLH: 30 Learning outcomes The learner will: Assessment criteria The learner can: Understand how the display of goods can promote sales Explain how different types of display help the store to reach its sales targets Explain how the way that information is positioned within displays can help to promote sales Explain how the layout of the selling area affects sales 2.
-Understand legal and organisational requirements for displaying goods 2.1 Explain the organisational and legal requirements for displaying descriptions and prices of goods 2.2 Explain the organisation's standards for putting displays together, including standards for cleaning and preparation 2.3 Explain the security, health and safety requirements and procedures relating to displaying goods 2.4 Explain customers' legal rights in relation to the display of goods Be able to organise staff to display goods for retail sale 3.1 Explain to staff the purpose of the display and the requirements and standards it must meet, including standards for health and safety and security 3.2 Ask staff questions to check their understanding of the requirements and standards for the display 3.3 Ensure that staff prepare the display area: safely with the minimum of inconvenience to customers
+Title: L/503/5692 Maintain the availability of goods on display in a retail environment to promote sales Level: 3 Credit value: 6 GLH: 30 Learning outcomes The learner will: Assessment criteria The learner can: Understand how the display of goods can promote sales 1.1 Explain how different types of display help the store to reach its sales targets 1.2 Explain how the way that information is positioned within displays can help to promote sales 1.3 Explain how the layout of the selling area affects sales Understand legal and organisational requirements for displaying goods 2.1 Explain the organisational and legal requirements for displaying descriptions and prices of goods 2.2 Explain the organisation's standards for putting displays together, including standards for cleaning and preparation 2.3 Explain the security, health and safety requirements and procedures relating to displaying goods 2.4 Explain customers' legal rights in relation to the display of goods Be able to organise staff to display goods for retail sale 3.1 Explain to staff the purpose of the display and the requirements and standards it must meet, including standards for health and safety and security 3.2 Ask staff questions to check their understanding of the requirements and standards for the display 3.3 Ensure that staff prepare the display area: safely with the minimum of inconvenience to customers

-Assessment requirements specified by a sector or regulatory body (if appropriate) This unit requires workplace assessment of occupational competence.
-Unit aim (s) This unit assesses the occupational competence of individuals who are responsible for organising staff to set up and maintain displays.
+Be able to evaluate the effectiveness of displays 3.4 Ensure that staff put the display together: safely with the minimum of inconvenience to customers 3.5 Explain the importance of consulting an authorised decision-maker before modifying or changing the display 3.6 Ensure that the records kept of displays are in line with organisational procedures 4.1 Evaluate the effectiveness of displays in relation to: their intended purpose legal and organisational requirements and standards 4.2 Evaluate information within displays to ensure that its content and position are: legally compliant likely to promote sales 4.3 Ask staff for suggestions for making the display more appealing to customers 4.4 Explain the importance of dealing promptly with any risks to security or health and safety that arise when evaluating displays 5.
+Be able to maintain the required quantity and quality of goods on display 5.1 Provide accurate, up-to-date pricing information to the staff who need it 5.2 Monitor price marking to ensure that it is correct 5.3 Resolve any pricing problems that arise 5.4 Develop stock replenishment plans to maintain the required quantity and quality of goods on display 5.5 Organise the removal of stock of unsaleable quality from display Additional information about this unit N/A Unit aim (s) Assessment requirements specified by a This unit assesses the occupational competence of individuals who are responsible for organising staff to set up and maintain displays.
 The learner does not need specialist visual merchandising skills to achieve this unit.
-N/A Additional information about this unit 5.
-Be able to maintain the required quantity and quality of goods on display their intended purpose legal and organisational requirements and standards 4.2 Evaluate information within displays to ensure that its content and position are: legally compliant likely to promote sales 4.3 Ask staff for suggestions for making the display more appealing to customers 4.4 Explain the importance of dealing promptly with any risks to security or health and safety that arise when evaluating displays 5.1 Provide accurate, up-to-date pricing information to the staff who need it 5.2 Monitor price marking to ensure that it is correct 5.3 Resolve any pricing problems that arise 5.4 Develop stock replenishment plans to maintain the required quantity and quality of goods on display 5.5 Organise the removal of stock of unsaleable quality from display Be able to evaluate the effectiveness of displays 3.5 Explain the importance of consulting an authorised decision-maker before modifying or changing the display 3.6 Ensure that the records kept of displays are in line with organisational procedures 4.1 Evaluate the effectiveness of displays in relation to: 3.4 Ensure that staff put the display together: safely with the minimum of inconvenience to customers
+This unit requires workplace assessment of sector or regulatory body (if appropriate) occupational competence.